Blue Motor Finance Claims: How to Spot Mis-Selling and Claim Your Refund

 3. A Specific Request for Compensation

-In your complaint, you should be clear about your demands so the leader will know how to meet you on the same page.
+In your complaint, you should be clear about your demands so the lender will know how to meet you on the same page.
 Whether it be reimbursement or pay, just be clear about it.
 Usually, this might consist of:

 • Reimbursement on the undisclosed commissions – If the broker received a commission from your agreement without disclosing it to you, then you can reimburse this total amount or commissions.